SmartStake/harmonyanalytics/harmonyanalyticsui/README.md

-# Harmony Analytics
+# Harmony Analytics UI
 Harmony Analytics is a react based web application.

 To run the application in a local environment, do the following:
 ```
 clone this repository
-go to the repository folder
+go to the repository folder -> harmonyanalyticsui
 modify src -> config.js and setup AWS API Gateway URL and other settings as needed
 Run the command "npm install"
 Run the command "npm start"